vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 - PodVolumeBackup CR: https://gist.github.com/Lyndon-Li/f38ad69dd8c4785c046cd7ed0ef2b6ed#file-pvb-sample-yaml
 - PodVolumeRestore CR: https://gist.github.com/Lyndon-Li/f38ad69dd8c4785c046cd7ed0ef2b6ed#file-pvr-sample-yaml

-## User Experience Changes
+## User Perspective
+This design aims to provide a flexible backup repository layer and a generic file system uploader, which are fundermental for PodVolume and other data movements.
+Although this will make Velero more capable, at present, we don't pursue to expose differentiated features end to end.
+Specifically:
+- By default, Velero still uses Restic for PodVolume BR
+- Even when changing to the new path, Velero still allows users to restore from the data backed up by Restic
+- The capability of PodVolume BR under the new path is kept the same as it under Restic path and the same as the existing PodVolume BR
+- The operational experiences are kept the same as much as possible, the known changes are listed below

 Below user experiences are changed for this design:
 - Installation CLI change: a new option is added to the installation CLI, see the Installation section for details
 - CR change: One or more existing CRs have been renamed, see the Velero CR Changes section for details
 - Velero CLI name and output change, see the CLI section for details
 - Velero daemonset name change
 - Wording Alignment: as the existing situation, many places are using the word of "Restic", for example, "default-volume-to-restic" option, most of them are not accurate anymore, we will change these words and give a detailed list of the changes